Shaunwei/RealChar/README.md

 ## ✨ Demo
 Try our site at [RealChar.ai](https://realchar.ai/)

-We are also beta-testing our [iOS mobile app](https://apps.apple.com/us/app/realchar-your-ai-companion/id6466730972)📱!

 Not sure how to pronounce RealChar?
 Listen to this 👉 [audip](https://github.com/Shaunwei/RealChar/assets/6148473/45d4773c-eb4f-41e5-a162-f9513d650b76)

 ### Demo 1 - with AI Elon about cage fight!